SEAT Booking FAQs

 Do you have to pay for airline seats?

 Yes, when reserving your preferred seat you will normally have to pay an additional fee.
 Certain seats, such as those offering greater legroom, may be more costly than others.
+You can also add this fee to your booking when choosing to pay for your flights in monthly instalments with either Fly Now Pay Later, Affirm, Klarna or PayPal Credit.
+Alternatively, you can choose another of our 25 ways to pay.

 How can I sit together with the rest of my group?

 Sitting with the rest of your group can really help to improve your flight experience.
 Reserving seats ahead of time is the best way to ensure that you and your friends or family are sat together.
 If pre-booking a seat for each member of your party is not possible, then checking in early is one of the best options for ensuring you will be sat with the rest of your group.
 If you do not pre-book seats for your group, you may have to rely on the kindness of other passengers to swap seats in order to sit together.
-To find out more about traveling in a group, please visit our "Group Bookings" page.